Translexeme Theory and the Teaching of Pragmatic Competence: Toward a Cross-Linguistic Framework for Formulaic Language in Second Language Education

 Kecskes’s (2010) socio-cognitive perspective further strengthens this relationship by distinguishing between conventions of language and conventions of usage.
 He argues that situation-bound utterances occupy a unique position because they encode prior sociocultural experiences of language use.
 Formulaic expressions therefore function as repositories of historically accumulated communicative experience, carrying traces of previous interactional contexts within their conventionalized forms.
 Speakers consequently retrieve not only linguistic structures but also culturally shared pragmatic knowledge when employing such expressions.

 This observation strongly resonates with the assumptions underlying translexemic theory.
 Translexes may similarly be viewed as repositories of accumulated sociocultural and pragmatic usage through which speakers gain access to culturally sanctioned communicative behavior.
 Formulaic expressions are therefore not context-free linguistic entities; rather, they embody embedded histories of social interaction that shape interpretation and production in discourse.
-From this perspective, translexemic competence involves learners’ ability to recognize and appropriately employ formulaic realizations carrying encoded sociopragmatic knowledge within the target language.
+Consequently, translexemic competence involves learners’ ability to recognize and appropriately employ formulaic realizations carrying encoded sociopragmatic knowledge within the target language.

 An important contribution of Kecskes’s socio-cognitive approach lies in his critique of theories that overemphasize either linguistic form or situational context independently.
 Kecskes proposes that pragmatic interpretation operates simultaneously “from the outside in” and “from the inside out,” meaning that communicative meaning emerges through the interaction between actual situational context and the prior contexts encoded within formulaic expressions themselves.
 This dialectical relationship between encoded context and actual context also constitutes one of the central assumptions of translexemic theory.
 Formulaic expressions carry embedded sociocultural histories that regulate their appropriate use across communicative situations.
 Consequently, translexes provide learners not only with linguistic forms but also with access to encoded interactional expectations and culturally preferred communicative behavior.